TheInformationLab/dbtEssentialsGuide/ReadMe.md

 # dbt Essentials Guide

-This is our step by step instructions for the TIL dbt essentials training
+This is our step by step instructions for The Information Lab's dbt essentials training

 [Getting started with dbt Cloud](./guides/getting-started.md)